 The researchers conclude that saffron extract may help metabolic functions and fight obesity by curbing the appetite and promoting weight loss.

 Depression is a serious disorder in today’s society, with estimates of lifetime prevalence as high as 21 percent of the general population in some developed countries.
 As a therapeutic plant, Persian traditional medicine uses saffron for depression, and researchers wanted to assess the efficacy this herb in the treatment of mild to moderate depression in a six-week clinical trial.

-One tablespoon of saffron (approximately two grams) contains about:
+One tablespoon of saffron (approximately 2.1 grams) contains about: